The Plvs Vltra II building on the Campus of Wageningen University & Research

 - Lamps made of cardboard

 Are you interested in the considerations that Jamie van Lede made?
-Read the complete article with this architect.
+Read this article .